 Since the title of this post claimed to explain how public/government-run auto insurance works, why don't we just dive right into that.

 The basic concept behind public auto insurance is that it makes governments the primary distributor of the product.
-In these systems, every resident who wants to drive legally must purchase a certain amount of mandatory insurance from a government-operated organization.
+In these systems, every resident who wants to drive legally must purchase a certain amount of mandatory insurance from a government-operated organisation.

 Provinces who use public auto insurance are in the minority in Canada, but the public-private breakdown isn't too uneven.
 Three of the 13 provinces and territories use a true public system.
 Those provinces are British Columbia, Manitoba, and Saskatchewan.
-Their respective organizations are the Insurance Corporation of British Columbia, Manitoba Public Insurance, and Saskatchewan Government Insurance.
+Their respective organisations are the Insurance Corporation of British Columbia, Manitoba Public Insurance, and Saskatchewan Government Insurance.

 Then there is Québec.
-La Belle Provence uses a hybrid system where only personal injury benefits—which are required by law—are handled publicly, through an organization called Société de l'assurance automobile du Québec.
+La Belle Provence uses a hybrid system where only personal injury benefits—which are required by law—are handled publicly, through an organisation called Société de l'assurance automobile du Québec.
 Mandatory property damage coverage is purchased privately.

-Three-and-a-half provinces have mandated public auto insurance but it doesn't mean they've also outlawed private auto insurance.
+Three-and-a-half provinces have mandated public auto insurance, but it doesn't mean they've also outlawed private auto insurance.
 Once all the core coverage needs have been met by the government, drivers are free to seek out additional add-ons from the private market.

 These add-ons come in many forms.
 Mostly, though, they will broaden a driver's collision and comprehensive coverage, both in terms of extensiveness and the standard of service given.